 Create a Live Presentation Assignment

-- If you do not select to choose a standard workflow, you will need to build a custom assignment for Live Presentations:
+If you do not select to choose a standard workflow, you can build a custom assignment and select to use Live Presentations:

 - Assignment Type: Select Peer Assessment and then select Yes for Use Live Presentations.